RedisBloom/RedisBloom/docs/commands/tdigest.cdf.md

-Retrieves, for each input value, an estimation of the fraction (floating-point) of (observations smaller than the given value + half the observations equal to the given value).
+Returns, for each input value, an estimation of the fraction (floating-point) of (observations smaller than the given value + half the observations equal to the given value).

 Multiple fractions can be retrieved in a signle call.